fps/horst/README.md

 # lv2-horst

-A simple header-only C++ library implementing an LV2 plugin host exposing plugins as jack clients.
+A simple C++ library implementing an LV2 plugin host exposing plugins as jack clients.
 Python bindings are provided (these are actually the sole reason for the existance of `lv2-horst`).

 # Requirements